John W. Henry: Personal life

+In May 2007, Henry filed for divorce in Florida from second wife, Peggy Sue Henry.
+Court documents showed that she had asked for child support and alimony, and disputed her husband's claim that the couple had prenuptial agreement.
+The two had been married for 13 years, and had a daughter.

+Also in 2007, Henry bought the Brookline home of Frank McCourt, the former owner of the Los Angeles Dodgers.
+He had the home demolished and replaced it with a 35,000-square-foot mansion.

+In 2009, Henry married Linda Pizzuti, a 30-year-old real estate developer.
+As of early 2012, the couple had a daughter and a son.

+In 2018, Henry put up for sale, for $25 million, an estate in Boca Raton, Florida, where he had built a primary residence, completed in 1995, and renovated in 2014.
+In 2019, the selling price of the 41,010-square-foot home was reduced to $15 million.

 Henry enjoys playing baseball simulation games, including Out of the Park Baseball.

 In popular culture

 Henry was briefly portrayed by Arliss Howard in the 2011 film Moneyball, which follows Oakland Athletics general manager Billy Beane and his quest to build a winning team in 2002.
 Towards the end of the film, Beane travels to Boston's Fenway Park where he meets with Henry, who wants Beane to become the new GM of the Red Sox.

 The film depicts Beane turning down a five-year, $12.5 million contract with the Boston Red Sox and returning to the Oakland Athletics, but adds that the Red Sox, despite failing to hire Beane, implemented many of his "Moneyball" ideas and went on to win the 2004 World Series, marking the first Red Sox championship in 86 years.